 cannot compute exact p-value with ties

 The function reports the W statistic and a p-value, but it does not generate a confidence interval, which is generally true for non-parametric statistics.
-In addition, this Wilcoxon test returns a warning about ties; this is also common with non-parametric tests but is not a serious problem.
+In addition, this Wilcoxon test returns a warning about ties; this is also common with non-parametric tests, but it is not a serious problem.
 Non-parametric tests are often based on the ranks of data, not the data itself.
 If observations have the same value, they therefore have the same rank.
 When this happens, an exact p-value cannot be calculated.
 In general, that means using caution when interpreting p-values that are close to the significance level, which is true for every test.

 Here is the handout used in today’s lecture, which summarizes our demonstration of the central limit theorem.